KrrishKapoor/Customer-Churn-Prediction-ML-Business-Analysis/README.md

 | Logistic Regression | 0.729    | 0.39      | 0.72   | 0.51     |
 | KNN                 | 0.828    | 0.62      | 0.33   | 0.43     |

-✅ **Interpretation:**
+**Interpretation:**
 Random Forest emerged as the top performer, balancing precision and recall best on the imbalanced dataset.
 LightGBM and SVM also showed promising performance but with trade-offs between recall and precision.

 ---

-### 3️⃣ Feature Engineering
+### Feature Engineering

-To strengthen the models, I engineered additional features using business logic, including:
+To strengthen the models, additional variables were derived using business logic, including:
 - `BalanceZero`: Flag if the customer has zero balance
 - `AgeGroup`: Binned age ranges
 - `BalanceToSalaryRatio`: Ratio of balance to salary
 - `ProductUsage`: Number of products × activity status
 - `IsSenior`: Flag for senior citizens
 - `IsLoyalCustomer`: Based on tenure ≥ 7 years
-- Grouped salary, credit score, tenure, and balance categories
+- `Grouped salary, credit score, tenure, and balance categories`
 - `EngagementScore`: Tenure × activity
 - `TotalValue`: Combined balance and salary

-✅ **Insight:**
+**Insight:**
-These engineered features provided richer signals, especially combining behavioral patterns with financial attributes.
+These features captured behavioural–financial interactions that standard attributes missed.

 ---

-### 4️⃣ Retraining Models After Feature Engineering
+### Retraining Models After Feature Engineering

-I retrained the same models on the enhanced dataset:
+The same models were retrained on enhanced dataset:

 | Model                | Accuracy | Precision | Recall | F1 Score |
 |----------------------|----------|-----------|--------|----------|